neokree/MaterialTabs/README.md

 It requires 14+ API and android support v7 (Toolbar)

 ## IMPORTANT NOTICE
-This library is no longer supported.<BR>If someone wants to keep alive this library please contact me in private [neokree@gmail.com](mailto:neokree@gmail.com)
+This library is no longer supported.<BR>
+I have not enough time to continue developing at this time and the android design support library implements the tabs features in the better way, so I think it is useless now.
+If anyone wants to keep alive this library they can send pull requests AFTER testing the code and exmplaining what they have changed and why.
+Thanks to all contributors

 Dependency: [Android-UI](https://github.com/markushi/android-ui) Reveal Color View <br>
 If you are using MaterialTabs in your app and would like to be listed here, please let me know via [email](mailto:neokree@gmail.com)! <br>